Adecco sees rising demand for temps in bumpy European recovery

 North America grew 3 percent, driven by industrial staffing.
 One weak spot remains, however - the financial services sector, and the company is not expecting this to change in the near future.

-Adecco confirmed its target for earnings before income tax and amortization (EBITA) margin to represent more than 5.5 percent of revenue by 2015.
+Adecco confirmed its target for earnings before income tax and amortisation (EBITA) margin to represent more than 5.5 percent of revenue by 2015.

 (Reporting by Caroline Copley; editing by Elizabeth Piper and Tom Pfeiffer)